 In the last 18 months, members of the VDF volunteered in their communities assisting organizers and law enforcement at events like the Virginia War Memorial during Veterans Day and Memorial Day, the Winchester Apple Blossom Festival, the Lynchburg Air Show and the World War II Commemoration in Richmond.

 VDF members bring a wide variety of military, law enforcement, firefighting, emergency medical services, network security, radio communications and other civilian skills to mission sets including emergency communications support, operations center augmentation, resource management, operational planning, incident management assistance, cyber defense, access control and public information.

 While some VDF members are retired military or first responders, many are younger people who looking to gain leadership experience and new skills.

-“The main requirements for joining the VDF are a willingness to serve and an ability to respond when called to duty,” said Brig.
-Gen. (Va.)
-Justin Carlitti, commander of the VDF.
+“The main requirements for joining the VDF are a willingness to serve and an ability to respond when called to duty,” Carlitti said.
 “Regardless of your experience level or background, if you have a desire to serve your community and can volunteer a few hours of your time each month, then there is a place for you in our organization.”